 |

-Phyllis Ritchie made a lively Pitti Sing and,
+Phyllis Ritchie made a lively Pitti Sing and, taking

-had had to withdraw owing to illness, she had worked really hard to do it
+to withdraw owing to illness, she had worked really hard to do it

 justice.
 The result was most commendable.
 Muriel Jones played the part of